CtrlK

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to save a pattern, create a skill, remember a workflow, or extract learnings from a session.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to save a workflow, create a skill file, remember a pattern, or extract a reusable technique from the current session.'

-List more specific concrete actions, e.g., 'Analyzes session transcripts, identifies repeatable workflows, generates SKILL.md files with frontmatter and instructions.'
+List more specific concrete actions, e.g., 'Analyzes conversation history, identifies repeatable workflows, generates SKILL.md files with proper frontmatter and instructions.'

 DimensionReasoningScore